 “I don’t want anybody else to have to go through that,” Ethan said.

 Georgia is the No. 1 state for teen dating violence, according to a report by the Centers for Disease Control and Prevention, and so three years ago, Family Haven, a nonprofit in Forsyth County that provides temporary shelter and other support services for victims of violence, charged Stanley with creating an educational program to take into the community.

 “I just had to start fresh,” Stanley said.

 Stanley was given the book, “Safe Dates: An Adolescent Abuse Prevention Curriculum,” and the former teacher pulled together ideas from it to form the foundation of a six-lesson program.
 She used her contacts in the education community to get schools on board.
 The program is now in 10 of the county’s public middle schools and high schools, as well as Gateway Academy, and Stanley has two other instructors with Family Haven to help facilitate it.

 The curriculum gives students a base knowledge of the types and signs of abuse and safe practices for dating relationships.
 Stanley and the facilitators will talk through fictional scenarios with a class.
 They show dramatic episodes of domestic violence stories by the television show “48 Hours.”

 “My biggest hope is that something we say — it’s a lot of repetition — might save somebody from being in a dangerous relationship,” Stanley said.

-But Stanley knew she knew the program needed a more personal touch to reach the students.
+But Stanley knew the program needed a more personal touch to reach the students.
 Stanley unexpectedly found it in Meredith.
 The two are neighbors and quickly struck up a friendship.
 Stanley eventually talked about the “Safe Dates” program and her desire to find a guest speaker who had experienced domestic violence.

 “I said, ‘Well, guess what?’”
 Meredith said.